 But seriously, going from unhealthy and miserable to healthy and happy just made me want to encourage others and say “you can do it, too”.

 I also notice how health impacts our world, everything from a random crime to our economy and I’m passionate about doing my part and supporting others to be healthy and happy.
-I believe we should all take responsibility for our health and for the way we live our lives and I believe honesty, compassion, and awareness are the keys.
+I believe we should all take responsibility for our health and for the way we live our lives and I believe honesty, compassion, and awareness are key.

 How do you manage your blood sugars?